 How Do Policy Violations Lead to Account Suspension?

 Policy violations are one of the most serious mistakes Walmart sellers can make.
 Walmart enforces strict compliance rules around product categories, claims, and seller behavior.
 Even unintentional violations can result in listing removal, performance warnings, or permanent account suspension.
+Understanding the Walmart seller approval process helps sellers stay compliant from the start and avoid costly mistakes that could put their accounts at risk.

 Key Risks of Policy Violations